stanford-crfm/levanter/docs/Blog-Post.md

 JAX already has some built-in support for named tensors in the form of [`xmap`](https://jax.readthedocs.io/en/latest/notebooks/xmap_tutorial.html), which uses something like `vmap`/auto-batching to implement tensors that have both positional and named axes.
 We were initially excited about `xmap` when we first encountered it, but 1) they seem to be deprioritizing it in favor of `pjit` and 2) ultimately `xmap` can be confusing because you write non-named code for positional axes, then add names "outside" of the main model code itself.
-Ultimately harder it's reason about this mixed positional/named code (where the axis names are implicit) than just using names the whole way through.
+Ultimately, it's harder reason about this mixed positional/named code (where the axis names are implicit) than just using names the whole way through.

 Flax supports a logical-to-physical axis mapping thing similar to what's in Haliax.
 However, the arrays don't carry around their axis names, so you have to remember them and pass them in manually when doing partitioning for data parallelism, tensor parallism and FSDP.
-To us, this seems like a bit of a missed opportunity (relative to what we have in Haliax, but it's still useful.
+To us, this seems like a bit of a missed opportunity (relative to what we have in Haliax), but it's still useful.

 Haliax's NamedArrays are probably most similar to [Mesh-Tensorflow](https://github.com/tensorflow/mesh).
 PyTorch has [Named Tensors](https://pytorch.org/docs/stable/named_tensor.html).
-They're fairly new and "bolted" I'm aware, and don't help with model partitioning, which is one of their main use cases in Haliax.
+They're fairly new and "bolted on" to the existing positional tensors.
+They also don't help with model partitioning, which is one of the main use cases for named axes in Haliax.

 ## Haliax Tutorials